 The arrival of the railroad also made mining an important industry for the area in the mid 1800s and it remained so for many years, but it was the reclamation of former mine ground 1920s that shaped the city’s future tourism industry.
 In the 1920s, William R. Hayes purchased reclaimed mine land with a vision of what would become the Du Quoin State Fair.

-A longstanding tradition in the community which for many years was highlighted by major horse races such as the Hambletonian and the World Trotting Derby, the Du Quoin State Fair is just one of a number of events which bring visitors to Perry County from around the United States.
+Less than 10 miles from Christopher, a longstanding tradition in the community which for many years was highlighted by major horse races such as the Hambletonian and the World Trotting Derby, the Du Quoin State Fair is just one of a number of events which bring visitors to this area from around the United States.